 The annual ‘Edge of the Wild’ UK ecopsychology gathering and other UK events

 This page introduces the background to the 'Edge of the Wild' annual ecopsychology gathering, as well as pointing you in the direction of other ecopsychology events across the UK.
-Unfortunately, due to covid-19, the July 2020 and July 2021 in-person gatherings at the Green and Away tented conference centre in Worcestershire have been cancelled.
+Unfortunately, due to covid-19, both the July 2020 and July 2021 in-person gatherings at the Green and Away tented conference centre in Worcestershire have been cancelled.
 Please save the dates 21st - 24th July 2022 when we hope to gather again at Green and Away.
 More info here.

 Background to the ‘Edge of the Wild’ event